FAQs

 Does tea contain caffeine?

 Yes, tea (black, green, white and oolong) does contain caffeine, but at lower levels than other beverages like coffee.
-For example, a cup of black tea has about a quarter the caffeine of a cup of coffee, on average.
+For example, on average a cup of black tea has about a quarter the caffeine of a cup of coffee.

 How much caffeine does tea contain?